railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing.rst

 If you do not want to change the priorities, just leave the production order in this state and the scheduler will create a plan based on the priority and your planned date.

-To start the production of products, click :guilabel:`Start Production`.
-The raw materials are then consumed automatically from stock, which means that the draft ( ``Waiting`` ) movements become ``Done``.
+To start the production of products, click :guilabel:`Mark as Started`.
+The raw materials are then consumed automatically from stock, which means that the ``Ready to Produce`` movements become ``Production Started``.

 Once the production is complete, click :guilabel:`Produce`.
 The finished products are now moved into stock.